Religion in Nigeria: Christianity

-The history of Christianity in Nigeria and how Christianity came to be can be traced back to the 15th century, when the Portuguese were the first Europeans to arrive the shores of the region via the Atlantic.
-The Portuguese also brought Christianity with them but failed to successfully plant the seed of Christianity because of their involvement in the slave trade.
-It can be argued that the actual intent behind their voyage was more in the interest of slave business, than it was for missionary goals and objectives.
-Most of the Portuguese slave traders took Nigerian slaves to be resold in the Americas and parts of Europe.
-Hence, they were not committed to missionary work.
-In the 17th century, attempts were again made to establish Christianity in the region through Roman Catholic missionaries.
+The history of Christianity in Nigeria can be traced back to the 15th century, when the Portuguese were the first Europeans to arrive on the shores of the region via the Atlantic.
+The Portuguese brought Catholic missionaries with them but failed to successfully plant the seed of Christianity.
+Most of the Portuguese took Nigerian slaves to be resold in the Americas and parts of Europe.
+Hence, they were not fully committed to missionary work.
+In the 17th century, attempts were again made to establish Christianity in the region through more Catholic missionaries.

 Nigeria has the largest Christian population in Africa according to Pew Research Center and it has the sixth largest Christian population in the world although the Christians in Nigeria are roughly about 40%-49.3% of the country's population.
 According to a 2011 Pew report, over 80 million Nigerians are Christians.
 Among Christians, about a quarter are Catholic, three quarters are Protestant, and about 750,000 belong to other Christian denominations and a few of them are Orthodox Christians.
-The majority of Nigeria’s approximately 70 million Christians are either Roman Catholic (at least 18.9 million) or Anglican (18 million), but a diverse group of Protestant churches also claim significant members, including Baptists (the Nigerian Baptist Convention claims 6 million worshipping members), Presbyterians, Assemblies of God, Methodists, the Evangelical Reformed Church of Christ, and what are known as the Aladura churches (Pentecostal and Spiritualist independent churches which emerged out of the Anglican Church during colonialism).
+The majority of Nigeria's approximately 70 million Christians are either Catholic (at least 18.9 million) or Anglican (18 million), but a diverse group of Protestant churches also claim significant members, including Baptists (the Nigerian Baptist Convention claims 6 million worshipping members), Presbyterians, Assemblies of God, Methodists, the Evangelical Reformed Church of Christ, and what are known as the Aladura churches (Pentecostal and Spiritualist independent churches which emerged from the Anglican Church during colonialism).

 The leading Protestant churches in the country are the Church of Nigeria of the Anglican Communion, The African Church, the Assemblies of God Church, the Nigerian Baptist Convention and The Synagogue, Church Of All Nations.
 The Yoruba area contains a large Anglican population, while Igboland is mainly Anglican and Catholic and the Edo area is predominantly Assemblies of God, which was introduced into Nigeria by Augustus Asonye and his associates at Old Umuahia.

 The Nigerian Baptist Convention claims about three million baptized members.